ividal/robustness-scans/README.md

 uv run streamlit run app.py
 ```

-This will launch a Streamlit web interface at http://localhost:8501 displaying a simple "Hello, world!" message.
+This will launch a Streamlit web interface at http://localhost:8501 displaying a Q&A chatbot for PDF documents.

 ## Using Docker